hydro-project/hydroflow/docs/docs/hydroflow/ecosystem.md

 Working down from the top:

 - [*Hydroflow+*](../hydroflow_plus) is an end-user-facing high-level [choreographic](https://en.wikipedia.org/wiki/Choreographic_programming) [dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) language.
-Hydroflow+ is a *global* language for programming a (potentially elastic) fleet of processes.
-It is insensitive to the specific deployment of the code—the partitioning of functionality and data across processes, the number of replicas of each process, etc. Instead, programmers provide specifications .
-The Hydrolysis compiler then generates Hydroflow processes that can be deployed by HydroDeploy to meet those specifications.
+Hydroflow+ is a *global* language for programming a fleet of transducers.
+Programmers author dataflow pipelines that start with streams of events and data, and span boundaries across multiple `process` and (scalable) `cluster` specifications.

-- *Hydrolysis* is a compiler that translates from Hydroflow+ to Hydroflow.
+- *Hydrolysis* is a compiler that translates a global Hydroflow+ spec to multiple single-threaded Hydroflow IR programs, which collectively implement the global spec.
-This compilation phase is currently a part of the Hydroflow+ codebase, but in time it will evolve into an optimizing compiler inspired by database query optimizers and [e-graphs](https://en.wikipedia.org/wiki/E-graph).
+This compilation phase is currently a part of the Hydroflow+ codebase, but will evolve into a standalone optimizing compiler inspired by database query optimizers and [e-graphs](https://en.wikipedia.org/wiki/E-graph).

 - [Hydroflow IR and its compiler/runtime](https://github.com/hydro-project/hydroflow/tree/main/hydroflow) are the subject of this book.
 Where Hydroflow+ is a *global* language for programming a fleet of processes, Hydroflow is a *local* language for programming a single process that participates in a distributed system.
 More specifically, Hydroflow is an internal representation (IR) language and runtime library that generates the low-level Rust code for an individual transducer.
 As a low-level IR, Hydroflow is not intended for the general-purpose programmer.
 For most users it is intended as a readable compiler target from Hydroflow+; advanced developers can also use it to manually program individual transducers.